fastpack/fastpack.github.io/docs/benchmarks.md

 ## Parcel

-As stated above, we was unable to configure Parcel in order to emulate the same behaviour as Webpack/Fastpack.
+As stated above, we were unable to configure Parcel in order to emulate the same behaviour as Webpack/Fastpack.
 So, very likely, Parcel simply does more than we need it to do.
-On the other hand, we are feeling OK to take the "zero-configuration" metaphor literally and just tweaked it just to exclude source maps and hot module reloading.
+On the other hand, we are feeling OK to take the "zero-configuration" metaphor literally and just tweaked it to exclude source maps and hot module reloading.
 Here is the command line used:

 ```Bash